How to Stream your desktop live with free software

 1. Go back to SCFH.exe that you should have running (step 9), click on refresh and select Flash media encoder and press Ok.

-2. You should get this window scfh setup
+2. You should get this window

 3. Go back to the Adobe flash media encoder and select under device SCFH DSF then click on the wrench thing next to device-scfh sdf and under setting put your screen resolution (mine is 1920×1080) and framerate 15.000